wp-plugins/wp-miniaudioplayer/wp-miniAudioPlayer/readme.txt

 == Changelog ==

+= 0.3 =
+* Major bugfix for the TinyMCE editor plugin --- important update!!

 = 0.2 =
-Added a customize tool in the post/page editor.
+* Added a customize tool in the post/page editor.
 You can customize the properties for each player by selecting it in the post editor and clicking on the miniAudioPlayer button to edit properties.

 = 0.1.2 =
-Fixed a bug for preferences checks (always true).
+* Fixed a bug for preferences checks (always true).

 = 0.1.1 =
-Fixed a wrong path for the settings file in the plugin list.
+* Fixed a wrong path for the settings file in the plugin list.

 = 0.1 =
 * First release